Huned-materwala/Ethereum-Transaction-Data-Generator-ETDG/ETDG Tool/Step2_Ethereum addresses and transactions/README.md

     - Reads the Ethereum transactions data saved in the JSON format
     - Saves the transaction data in the text format

+**NOTE: The folders and files (that are over 100MB) related to this step can be downloaded from the following link: https://drive.google.com/drive/folders/1FSZfxqXQlHGkVdxQVpi43DpfxTF1Mi0M?usp=drive_link**